UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 UTSA Stats and Trends

-- When UTSA records more than 31.0 points, it is 4-0 against the spread and 4-0 overall.
+- When UTSA scores more than 31 points, it is 4-0 against the spread and 4-0 overall.

-- In games that UTSA churns out more than 457.2 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that UTSA picks up more than 457.2 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Roadrunners have turned the ball over seven times this season, five fewer than the Bulldogs have forced (12).